-A Kit is a "set of things" needed for different reasons while our Montreal Kits is a "set of information" about the many aspects that characterize Montreal and Monrealers.
+A Kit is a "set of things" needed for different reasons while our Montreal Kits is a "set of information" about the many aspects that characterize Montreal and Montrealers.

 A Montréal BUSINESS Kit about each of our 60,000 or so companies established on the Island of Montreal.
-SMEs that are part of our economic growth, job creation and innovation.
+Businesses that play an important role in our economic efficiency and growth.

 A Montréal CLUB Kit where all our "club members" are gathered.
-Members such as you, our visitors who subscribe to our newsletters and who share the same interests on our networks.
+Members such as you, our visitors who subscribe to our newsletters and who participate on our social media.

 Montreal Professionals Kit

-A Montréal PROFESSIONALS Kit related to the professional duties of 46 professional orders and 54 regulated professions.
-Professional orders to protect the public and professional associations to protect their members.
+A Montréal PROFESSIONALS Kit about the professional duties of 46 professional orders and 54 regulated professions.
+Orders to protect the public and Associations to protect their members.

 Montreal Shopping Kit

-A Montréal SHOPPING Kit about our local products and services and about drop shipping.
-A colorful and diversified drop shipping kit where our products are described, then sold, then shipped by local companies.
+A Montréal SHOPPING Kit about our local products and services.
+A colorful and diversified drop shipping kit where local products are described, then sold, then shipped by local companies.

-A Montréal TOURISM Kit related to a better understanding of some of our cultural, geographical and historical surroundings.
-Those related to our City and boroughs and to our Island.
+A Montréal TOURISM Kit related to a better understanding of our cultural, geographical and historical aspects.
+Many different tourism types for you to discover and appreciate.

-An easy to use Montréal URBAN Kit with many practical information about our public and urban surroundings.
-An assortment of local and cultural habits, manners and other peculiarities.
+An easy to use Montréal URBAN Kit with many different information about our metropolitan surroundings.
+A series of practical explanations about many of our local characteristics.

 The Algonquin referred to themselves as the "down-river-people",